 To support after school music education programs for the Hyde Park Neighborhood Choir.

 To support the choir’s education and outreach, ticketing system migration, and Hyde Park concert.

 Chicago Public Art Group

-The Gilbert & Sullivan Opera Company, Inc.
+Gilbert & Sullivan Opera Company

 Hyde Park Art Center

-Supports the Teen and Family Program Series, a set of monthly free drop-in-art-making programs designed by and for south side families.
+To support the continuation of the Teen and Family Program Series, a set of monthly free drop-in-art-making programs designed by and for south side families.

 Hyde Park School of Dance

 To support community outreach activities, consisting of scholarships, after-school training in public elementary schools and free and low-cost performances.

 To support the Symphony's Resident Ensemble and Resident Composer Programs.